yuanlizhanshi/NGS_Workflow/README.md

 -c: Default use 4 cores

 ## Bulk RNA Sequencing workflow
-This is a RNA-seq workflow (from fatsq.gz to count)
+This is a RNA-seq workflow (from fastq.gz to count)

 It provide two forms of RNA-seq workflow (mapped by STAR or Hisat2).